Components Basics

 The result:

-Quite often you will need to pass content into child component through inner HTML like this:
+Quite often you will need to pass the content into child component through inner HTML like this:

 This can be easily achieved with a special slot tag, like this: